merchise/xopgi.base/xopgi/xopgi_cdr/README.rst

   are constantly triggering an evidence.
 In the example above, we may define the event 'low liquidity' to trigger after 24 hours of continuously witnessing the 'low liquidity' evidence.
-We also define here at which pace we must evaluate the evidence so that we can react as soon as it's needed.
+We also define here at which pace we must evaluate the evidence so that we can react as soon as needed.

   Notice the system allows the organization to respond but it does not enforce immediate action.
 Following the example, your organization may start the